davidmoten/rxjava2-extras/README.md

 maxRequest
 -------------
 Limits upstream requests.
-This operator is like `rebatchRequests`:
-* may allow requests less than the batch amount through unchanged depending on timing
+* may allow requests less than the maximum
 * serializes requests
 * does not buffer items